 Data mining is still limited to larger companies, but increasingly, tools are available to help even small companies assess their data and turn those assessments into actionable tactics.

 For example, even smaller businesses can effectively use chatbots to increase profits.
 At crowdspring, we fully appreciate the advantages AI can bring to a business.
-For example, you may have noticed that we use an AI bot for lead generation on our site and our blog, to encourage readers to subscribe.
-We know that many entrepreneurs and small business owners need help with naming their company, logo design, web design and other graphic design projects, but lead forms are not always the best way to help us measure and follow-up on that interest.
-The AI bot allows us to adopt a low-key, conversational approach, rather than using forms (as most companies do in such cases).
+For example, you may have noticed that we use an AI bot for lead generation on our site and our blog to encourage readers to subscribe.
+We know that many entrepreneurs and small business owners need help with naming their company, logo design, website design, and other graphic design projects, but lead forms are not always the best way to help us measure and follow up on that interest.
+The AI bot allows us to adopt a low-key, conversational approach rather than using forms (as most companies do in such cases).

 63% of business Technology Decisions Makers (tdms in a role outside of IT) are implementing, have implemented, or are expanding use of artificial intelligence.